MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

   - alwayson
 ---

-# Design areas for mission-critical workloads
+# Architecture pattern for mission-critical workloads

 This section provides design considerations and recommendations across architecturally significant topics that are relevant for a mission-critical workload.
 The design areas are interrelated and decisions made within one area can impact or influence decisions across the entire design.